microsoft/Windows-Camera/Samples/WindowsStudio/Windows Studio Effects DDIs.md

 ## Windows standardized DDIs implemented by *WSE*
-Some of the Windows Studio Effects are driven using standardized Windows DDIs included in the Windows SDK under the [extended camera controls](https://learn.microsoft.com/en-us/windows-hardware/drivers/stream/kspropertysetid-extendedcameracontrol) property set:
+Some of the Windows Studio Effects are actionable using standardized Windows DDIs included in the Windows SDK under the [extended camera controls](https://learn.microsoft.com/en-us/windows-hardware/drivers/stream/kspropertysetid-extendedcameracontrol) property set:
 - **Standard Blur, Portrait Blur and Segmentation Mask Metadata**: KSPROPERTY_CAMERACONTROL_EXTENDED_BACKGROUNDSEGMENTATION (*[DDI documentation](https://learn.microsoft.com/en-us/windows-hardware/drivers/stream/ksproperty-cameracontrol-extended-backgroundsegmentation)*)
 - **Eye Contact Standard and Teleprompter**: KSPROPERTY_CAMERACONTROL_EXTENDED_EYEGAZECORRECTION (*[DDI documentation](https://learn.microsoft.com/en-us/windows-hardware/drivers/stream/ksproperty-cameracontrol-extended-eyegazecorrection)*)
 - **Automatic Framing**: KSPROPERTY_CAMERACONTROL_EXTENDED_DIGITALWINDOW (*[DDI documentation](https://learn.microsoft.com/en-us/windows-hardware/drivers/stream/ksproperty-cameracontrol-extended-digitalwindow)*) and KSPROPERTY_CAMERACONTROL_EXTENDED_DIGITALWINDOW_CONFIGCAPS (*[DDI documentation](https://learn.microsoft.com/en-us/windows-hardware/drivers/stream/ksproperty-cameracontrol-extended-digitalwindow-configcaps)*)

 From an application standpoint, these Windows standardized DDIs can be programmatically interacted with either using:
-- *WinRT*, refer to the example on the [previous page here](.\README.md#WinRTGETSET) and in the code sample included in this repo
+- *WinRT*, refer to the example on the [previous page here](<./README.md#code-walkthrough>) and in the code sample included in this repo folder
 - *Win32* level via the *[IMFExtendedCameraController](https://learn.microsoft.com/en-us/windows/win32/api/mfidl/nn-mfidl-imfextendedcameracontroller)* retrieved from an *IMFMediaSource* followed by an instance of the *[IMFExtendedCameraControl](https://learn.microsoft.com/en-us/windows/win32/api/mfidl/nn-mfidl-imfextendedcameracontrol)* for each control.
 Here's an example for sending a GET and a SET payload for the **[Eye Contact Standard](https://learn.microsoft.com/en-us/windows-hardware/drivers/stream/ksproperty-cameracontrol-extended-eyegazecorrection)** DDI.
 ~~~cpp